AnLoMinus/TryHackMe/Modules/Scripting For Penetester/README.md

 Now that you've understood the basics of how Powershell works, let try some commands to apply this knowledge!

 ---

 # Task 4  Enumeration

+The first step when you have gained initial access to any machine would be to enumerate.
+We'll be enumerating the following:

+- users
+- basic networking information
+- file permissions
+- registry permissions
+- scheduled and running tasks
+- insecure files

+Your task will be to answer the following questions to enumerate the machine using Powershell commands!

 ---